Imbolc

 Bare Oak tree during an overcast twilight (after sunset and before night).

 Imbolc marks our emergence from Winter in the Northern Hemisphere and offers the promise of Spring.
-It is neither fully winter nor fully spring but in-between, the beginning of a transition that will lead us into warmer weather and the renewal of life.
+1st Feb marks the threshold between Winter and Spring, as the light continues to returns.

 An Imbolc Ritual: